spiffe/tornjak/README.md

 ## Building and pushing

 The binary and container can be built with the following command, replacing the container tag with the desired container tag of choice.

+This makes the tornjak agent + spire server container:

 ```
-CONTAINER_TAG=lumjjb/tornjak-spire-server:latest make container
+CONTAINER_TAG=lumjjb/tornjak-spire-server:latest make container-agent
 ```

 The container is run with the same arguments as the SPIRE server image, and usage is transparent.
 It runs a server hosted on port 10000 accessed via http.